montonero/bullfinch/README.md

 ## Architecture
 ### Current
-Currently there is just a single binary that serves as a command line interface (CLI) and a scraper.
+Currently there is just a single binary that serves as a command line interface (CLI)
 ![](info/architecture_initial.png)

-Web interface is not implemented yet.
+Web interface is implemented also as a single binary using actix_web.

 Visited links are stored in a HashSet, although Bloom filter might be a better choice[^1].
 Main thread checks whether the link that we encounter has been visited, if not it is sent to worker threads.
 Communication is implemented using crossbeam-channel.